tonymmp29/bobs-farm/README.md

 - Builds the React frontend for production
 - Deploys automatically to GitHub Pages

-### Setting Up GitHub Pages

-1. Go to your repository settings
-2. Navigate to "Pages" in the sidebar
-3. Under "Source", select "GitHub Actions"
-4. Push to main branch to trigger the first deployment

 The workflow file is located at `.github/workflows/deploy.yml`